privatejfx141/teq-data-platform/README.md

 ## Deliverable 2
 In the folder `d2` you can find the work we did for deliverable 2.
 You will find the rough drafts of our user stories and personas in the files `user-stories.md` and `personas.md`.
 The final draft of our user stories and personas can be found in the file `requirements.pdf` along with its LaTeX source.

+## Deliverable 3
+In the folder `d3` you can find the work we did for deliverable 3.
+You will find the backlog and tasks for sprint 1.